pchandra181/PROOF-OF-P-EQUAL-NP/README.md

-# Cross-Mass Velocity & Energy Equation: A Hope for Time Travel and Anti-Gravity Cross-Craft- A Conceptual Scientific Note
+# Cross-Mass Velocity & Energy Equation: A Hope for Time Travel and Anti-Gravity Cross-Craft: A Conceptual Scientific Note

 ## 1. Introduction
 This concept presents a new energy-generation model based on the difference between the velocity vectors of two masses ($m_1$ and $m_2$).
 According to the proposed equation, energy is produced only when there is a difference in velocity and direction between the two masses.
 If no such difference exists, no energy is generated.